Useful Right Now

 Understanding your carbon footprint is a powerful step.
 These Australian-standard tools help calculate and manage emissions:

 Australian Carbon Management Calculator – an entry level tool for artists, collectives and small orgs.
+Please email your forms to GMA once completed.
 For a more detailed version please contact admin@greenmusicaustralia.com

 ARUP Circulate – Beta Tool – carbon calculation for creative events, productions, and business ops